 A coherent policy framework is an essential component of an attractive investment environment for all investors, be they domestic or foreign, small or large.
 To assist governments mobilise private investment in agriculture, the OECD has developed the Policy Framework for Investment in Agriculture (PFIA).

 The 10 policy areas of the Policy Framework for Investment in Agriculture

 - Investment policy

 - Trade policy

 - Financial sector development

 - Tax policy

 The PFIA is a flexible tool which helps governments evaluate their investment policies in the ten areas essential to creating an attractive environment for investors and in enhancing the development benefits of agricultural investment.

 The PFIA is a sectoral adaptation of the Policy Framework for Investment.
 It was first developed in 2010 by the NEPAD-OECD Africa Investment Initiative, the Sahel and West Africa Club and the Office of the Special Adviser on Africa of the UN Secretary General.
-It has since benefited from inputs from the agricultural, investment, and development policy communities at the OECD, and is due to be published in late 2013.
+It has since benefited from inputs from the agricultural, investment, and development policy communities at the OECD, and is due to be published in early 2014.